miitestingacc/keeganturnerdev.github.io/_posts/2023-10-21-Build your own storage server with NextCloud.md

 echo "Database, username, and password created successfully."
 ```

-Run the script and setup your database credentials
+Run the script and set your database credentials

 ```
 sudo bash adduser.sh